Service

 Clare Valley

 Clare Valley wine-country dog life is its own thing.
 Tourists, dog-friendly cellar doors, dog-dense events, and a population mix of long-time locals and tree-changers from Adelaide.
-I work in-home across the Clare Valley from my Crystal Brook base — about 50 minutes south.
+I run regular in-person consultation days across the Clare Valley from my Crystal Brook base — about 50 minutes south — with bookings grouped together so each Clare day carries multiple consults.

 Dog training in Clare Valley